jeffboody/libnn/readme.md

 neural network where the backprop gradient is discarded at the input.

+Notable examples of classic GANs described above include Deep Convolutional GANs (DCGANs) and Progressive GANs.

 Many of the GAN variations which have been developed fall under the category of Conditional GANs.
 Conditional GANs may combine/replace the z input with a conditional class label (e.g. using one hot encoding), conditional image or other conditional information to guide the generator in producing the desired output.
-Some notable examples of Conditional GANs include Pixel-To-Pixel GAN (paired image-to-image translation) and Cycle GAN (unpaired image-to-image translation).
+Notable examples of Conditional GANs include Pixel-To-Pixel GAN (paired image-to-image translation) and Cycle GAN (unpaired image-to-image translation).

+The GAN objective function may also be selected by the network architecture in the same way that the loss function is chosen by CNN networks.
+Some examples of additional objective functions include Least Squares GANs, Wasserstein GAN, feature matching and the Cycle GAN.
+The advantages of these objective functions include improved stability and reduced probability of mode collapse.
+The Cycle GAN enforces transitivity in order to perform image-to-image translation with unpaired image collections.

 References